coelhof12/custom_HTML_signature/README.md

 - No "Download Images" prompt: Some email clients like Outlook automatically block images until downloaded.
 With Base64 encoding, the image will load automatically without the need for user intervention.
 - Reliable display: Ensures your logo or icons appear as intended in all major email clients.

-To encode image files, you can use an online platform like [base64encode.org](base64encode.org), or if you are a macOS user, I have created a shortcut specifically for this project.
+To encode image files, you can use an online platform like [base64encode.org](base64encode.org), or if you are a macOS user, check out the [Base64 Image Encoder project on GitHub](https://github.com/coelhof12/ios-shortcuts-base64-encoder) I have created, specifically for embedding images in HTML email signatures.

-#### How to Use the Shortcut

-Encode Images with Ease Using Our iOS Shortcut

-If you're a macOS or iPhone user, simplify your workflow by using the Base64 Image Encoder Shortcut I have created, specifically for embedding images in HTML email signatures.
 Full details and instructions are available on our GitHub repository.

-How to Use the Shortcut:
-Visit the Base64 Image Encoder project on GitHub.
-Follow the instructions to download and use the shortcut.
-To learn more about the shortcut and stay updated with future versions, check out the [Base64 Image Encoder project on GitHub](https://github.com/coelhof12/ios-shortcuts-base64-encoder).

 Example:
 `<img src="data:image/png;base64,ENCODED_BASE64_IMAGE_HERE" alt="Your Logo" />`